Tested: Is WordPress Good For SEO in 2024?

 wordpress 2003

-But it’s also because WordPress is self-hosted, which introduces a greater number of variables to testing.
+But it’s also because WordPress is self-hosted, which introduces a greater number of variables to test.

 On a “website building platform” — like Wix or Squarespace — it’s relatively straightforward to test and make blanket inferences based on that testing.
 Every Wix site is hosted on Wix.
 Every Wix site has the same server configuration.
 Every Wix site has the same underlying code.